acorn-io/aws/rds/aurora/postgres/cluster/README.md

 acorn run -n rds-postgresql-cluster ghcr.io/acorn-io/aws/rds/aurora/postgresql/cluster:v0.#.#
 ```

-From an Acornfile you can create the cluster by using the Acorn too
+From an Acornfile you can create the cluster by using the PostgreSQL acorn too
 ```cue
 services: pg: {
     image: "ghcr.io/acorn-io/aws/rds/aurora/postgresql/cluster:v0.#.#"